If your question

-Please contact the Case Manager at (801) 524-6150 regarding emergency motions on discovery issues.
+Please contact the Case Manager at (801) 524-6150 regarding emergency motions.
 The Case Manager will often direct that all counsel join in a telephone conference at a specified time, and/or may direct that an e-mail summary be provided.

 We make every effort to track motions and attend to them when the prescribed periods of briefing have elapsed.
-We may, however, not receive courtesy copies or we may simply err in tracking time periods, so please e-mail us if you are concerned about a possible oversight.
+We may, however, err in tracking time periods, so please e-mail us if you are concerned about a possible oversight.
 If parties agree to extend time for briefing, please notify the court.
 And if no response or reply memorandum will be filed, a notice to that effect is appreciated.

-Modifications to any hearing date should be stipulated, and requested by joint filing or e mail to firstname.lastname@example.org or by phone call with all counsel on the phone, calling the Case Manager at (801) 524-6150.
+Modifications to any hearing date which are stipulated, may be requested by joint filing or e mail to firstname.lastname@example.org or by phone call with all counsel on the phone, calling the Case Manager at (801) 524-6150.
 Other modifications to hearing dates should be requested by motion.